sweirich/pi-forall/README.md

 - [version3/](version3/):   Above, extended with irrelevant arguments
 - [full/](full/):           Full language with datatypes

-The implementation [README.md](main/README.md) includes suggestions about how to compile and work with these implementations.
+The implementation [README.md](main/README.md) includes instructions about how to compile and work with these implementations.

 History